guess-js/guess-js.github.io/content/next.md

 title: "Using Guess.js with Next.js"
 ---

 [Next.js](https://nextjs.org) is a lightweight library for creating web applications.
-In this guide, we'll show how you can use Guess.js to **predictively prefetch** pages in your Next.js apps.
+In this guide, we'll show how to use Guess.js to **predictively prefetch** pages in your Next.js apps.

 <div style="background-color: #e7f4ff; border-radius: 5px; padding: 20px; margin-bottom: 20px;">
 You can find the source code for the application on <a href="https://github.com/mgechev/guess-next">GitHub</a>.
 </div>

-### Initializing the Application
+### Creating a Next.js Application

-First, create a directory called `guess-next` and a file `package.json`:
+First, create a directory called `guess-next` and inside of it add a file called `package.json`:

 ```bash
 mkdir guess-next && cd guess-next && touch package.json
 ```

-Inside `package.json` add the following content:
+As content of `package.json` use:

 ```json
 {